-- School personnel, whether employed or volunteers, of a member or associate member school shall not coach that school's student athletes during the school year in a sport for which the school personnel are currently under contract or are volunteers, outside the period from the official first day of practice through the finals of tournament play.
+School personnel, whether employed or volunteers, of a member or associate member school shall not coach that school's student athletes during the school year in a sport for which the school personnel are currently under contract or are volunteers, outside the period from the official first day of practice through the finals of tournament play.
 Provided, however, school personnel may coach a senior student from the coach's school in an all-star contest once the senior student's interscholastic athletic season for that sport has concluded.
-In addition, volunteer or compensated coaching personnel shall not require students to participate in any activities outside the season of that coach's sport as a condition of participation in the coach's sport during its season. - A summer team or individual camp or clinic held at a member or associate member school facility shall not conflict with sports in season.
-Coaching activities between June 1 and the first day of fall sports practices shall not conflict with sports in season. - PENALTY.
+In addition, volunteer or compensated coaching personnel shall not require students to participate in any activities outside the season of that coach's sport as a condition of participation in the coach's sport during its season.
+The IHSAA and IGHSAU have established a "family week" from Sunday of Week 4 (as per NFHS organizational calendar) through the Sunday of Week 5.
+During this period, coaches are prohibited from having any contact of any kind with students.

+- A summer team or individual camp or clinic held at a member or associate member school facility shall not conflict with sports in season.
+Coaching activities between June 1 and the first day of fall sports practices shall not conflict with sports in season.
+The associations in their discretion may establish a dead period up to 14 calendar days in length.
+During a dead period coaches will not be allowed to have contact with students. - PENALTY.
 A school whose volunteer or compensated coaching personnel violate this rule is ineligible to participate in a governing organization-sponsored event in that sport for one year with the violator(s) coaching.

-36.15(7) Non-school team participation.
+36.15(7)Non-school team participation.
 The local school board shall by policy determine whether or not participation in non-school athletic events during the same season is permitted and provide penalties for students who may be in violation of the board's policy.

-This rule is intended to implement lowa Code sections 256.46, 280.13 and 282.18.
+This rule is intended to implement Iowa Code sections 256.46, 280.13 and 282.18.